Los Angeles Seat Belt Failure Lawsuits

 Whether it’s caused by defective design or faulty manufacturing processes, seat belt failure can easily lead to catastrophic injuries or fatalities during collisions and rollover accidents.
 At Greene Broillet & Wheeler, LLP, we represent clients throughout Los Angeles, Southern California, and beyond who have been seriously injured due to defective seat belt systems.
 You can rely on our knowledge and skill to analyze your case.
 If a seat belt defect caused your injury, we have the resources and experience to obtain results through negotiation or, if necessary, courtroom litigation.

 For more information about our legal services, call (866) 634-4525 or contact us online and schedule a free consultation.
-We can travel from our Santa Monica offices to a location convenient for you.
+We can travel from our El Segundo offices to a location convenient for you.

 Types of Seat Belt Defects